gemaxim/athenajdbc/README.md

     datasource:
         url: jdbc:awsathena://AwsRegion=[REGION]

-- Edit Application.java and set the S3 Bucket where your query results should be saved
+- Edit AthenaJdbcConfig.java and set the S3 Bucket where your query results should be saved

-properties.put("s3_staging_dir", "S3 BUCKET WHERE THE RESULTS WILL BE SAVED"); // Line 33
+properties.put("s3_staging_dir", "S3 BUCKET WHERE THE RESULTS WILL BE SAVED"); // Line 19

-and change the SQL statement:
-this.jdbcTemplate.queryForList("SELECT STATEMENT"); // Line 44

 The AWS credentials are supposed to be configured on your system.